Conscription in Spain

 Conscription in Spain, colloquially known as the mili in Spanish, began in the late 18th and 19th centuries and ended in December 2001.

 History

 Flag swearing-in ceremony during military service in Cáceres, in 1980.

 In the 18th century, with the arrival of the Bourbons in Spain and the need for soldiers for the army, in the context of the War of the Spanish Succession (1701–1715), the foundations of military recruitment were laid in Spain.
 After the end of the war, the lack of troops became constant, so it was decided to progressively implement compulsory recruitment methods, which were very unpopular, alternating them with levies of vagrants and thugs, which were not very effective and were eventually rejected.
 Provincial militias acquired a forced character.
 Recruitment, which had been used until then in a very limited way, became more important given the need for a permanent army.

-These recruitments began to be popularly known as quintas, whose name comes from the early 18th century, when an annual quota of 50.000 men chosen by lot was established, with one soldier for every five men.

 19th century

 The ordinance of October 27, 1800, consolidated compulsory conscription as a contribution to which the male population was subjected and established the hegemony of the soldier of Quintos as the basis for the replacement of the Spanish Army.
 The system was characterized by the existence of a large number of exemptions to the service, which prevented us from speaking of legal equality in the obligations of citizens, typical of liberalism.

 In 1837, the Ordinance of Replacements approved that year abolished the exemptions that had existed up to that date, which included the privileged orders, the liberal professions, part of the peasantry, and artisans.
 These subjective exemptions for belonging to certain groups were replaced by others of a more objective nature, such as cash payment (redención en metálico in Spanish) and the power to appoint substitutes, by which, in short, by paying an amount of money, it was possible to avoid compulsory military service and which led to a high level of conflict in Spanish society at the end of the 19th century and the beginning of the 20th century.
 The generalization of military service was not complete from the territorial point of view either, since in Navarre, Catalonia, and the Basque Country conscription was voluntary until 1833, 1845, and 1876 respectively.